amplience/dc-extension-ecomm-toolkit/README.md

 ### Extension Snippets

-Since the Swiss Army knife requires a number of "Instance Parameters", we recommend providing a number of extension snippets for ease of use and to ensure functionality.
+Since the eComm Toolkit requires a number of "Instance Parameters", we recommend providing a number of extension snippets for ease of use and to ensure functionality.
 By including Snippets in an extension registration, you'll be able to quickly configure properties when you're editing/creating a Content Schema that are automatically associated with an extension.

 ![Extension Snippets](media/ext-snipSelections.png)